Book Title: Sugar Skulls

 Trading concert stages for Cyrene’s rooftops and back alleys, they have to evade vicious thugs and Vee’s possessive manager as they unravel the mysteries connected to their dark pasts.
 And before the curtain falls, Micah and Vee will bring the city to its knees in their desperate bid for love, home, and a future together.

 With words like odeaglow, glim, thrum, moondust, demisemiquaver, and arkcell, this can be difficult to take it all in.
 I'll admit, in the beginning, I was wondering if I was going to like this.
 I did, though.
 Overall, it was an intense, gritty, and sweet story, all rolled into one.
 I just hung on and enjoyed the ride.
-This futuristic world is full of drugs, swearing and teens gone bad, so if this is not your cup of tea, you probably shouldn't read this.
+This futuristic world is full of drugs, swearing, and teens went bad, so if this is not your cup of tea, you probably shouldn't read this.
 Ultimately, it's about two people who don't want to have their life defined by this, though.

 ⌘ARC of Sugar Skulls graciously provided via NETGALLEY in exchange for an honest review!⌘